Guide To Socializing And Meeting Friends At Meetup.com Events

 It can be fun to mingle.
 It's sometimes easy to get distracted by having conversations for their own sake, and you can neglect to focus on the people who may be the best potential friends for you.

 If you're a single woman I think this is something you particularly should be mindful of.
 It's easy for women to show up to events and have a lot of their time taken up by men who are looking for someone to date.
 If you're looking to date too, then great, but if you're mainly there to meet female friends, then be proactive about meeting and getting to know other women, and assertive about not letting your time get sucked away by men who want to chat you up (luckily it's easy to exit conversations with the, "It was nice talking to you.
 I'm going to mingle more" line).
 Don't let what I just said scare you off meet ups entirely though.
 They're not completely infested with pesky guys on the prowl.
 Sure there may be single men there, but no more than any other larger social event.
 Or if you're still unsure about the guy factor, many cities have female-only social groups.

 A similar problem can affect you if you're a single guy who wants to expand his social circle.
 Even if you want to make some male or platonic female friends, once you get to an event and think, "There are cute women here, and it's easy to start conversations with them", you can get distracted and sidetracked from your original goal.

-If you get along with someone, ask for their contact info and try to hang out with them outside a meet up
+If you really click with someone, ask for their contact info and try to hang out with them outside Meetup.com

 Head home whenever you feel like it, but realize if you stick around sometimes a small cadre of people will go somewhere else after